jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 That was a decent warmup.
 Now, the real deal: SIB 3 & 5.

-Since receiving them is not supported by pdsch_ue.c, I needed to use the full srsUE, which supports [MAC layer](https://wiki.wireshark.org/MAC-LTE) packet captures that are interpretable by WireShark.
+To achieve this, I modified the code in pdsch_ue.c to make it decode further SIB messages other than MIB and SIB Type 1 as well as to support [MAC layer](https://wiki.wireshark.org/MAC-LTE) packet captures that are interpretable by WireShark.

 continue with: http://www.softwareradiosystems.com/pipermail/srslte-users/2016-February/000156.html